-The Brubaker Covered Bridge is located over Sam’s Run on Brubaker Road (TR 328) in Preble County, Ohio.
+The Brubaker Covered Bridge, a covered Childs through truss, is located over Sam’s Run on Brubaker Road in Preble County, Ohio.

-In 2001, due to deterioration of the covered bridge, the county Engineering Department began preliminary work on a renovation project.2 The project was initially approved for the National Historic Covered Bridge Preservation Program, for which 80% of the cost would be covered by federal funds.
-But due to the War in Iraq, the federal funds were withdrawn by the federal government despite its approval.
-But due to the efforts of Linda Bailiff of the Office of Local Assistance, the Ohio Department of Transportation agreed to provide $237,600 in state funding and $92,400 in PCEO funding for the renovation.
+Preliminary work on the restoration of the Brubaker Covered Bridge began by the county engineering department in 2001.
+2 The project was initially approved for the National Historic Covered Bridge Preservation Program, for which 80% of the cost would be covered by federal funds, but the federal funds were withdrawn because of the War in Iraq.
+Because of the efforts of Linda Bailiff of the Office of Local Assistance, the Ohio Department of Transportation agreed to provide $237,600 in state funding and $92,400 in PCEO funding for the renovation.

-The Brubaker Covered Bridge was renovated in 2005 and 2006 by The Righter Company, Gresham Smith & Partners, and Vital Signs, with the final walk-through conducted on June 21, 2006.2 The weight limit on the crossing was subsequently raised from 5 tons to 12 tons.
+The crossing was closed and rehabilitated in 2005 and 2006 by The Righter Company, Gresham Smith & Partners, and Vital Signs, with the final walk-through conducted on June 21, 2006.
+2 The weight limit on the crossing was subsequently raised from five tons to 12 tons.